Cvlmtt/TL-WR841N_V14/static_analysis.md

 ![Binwalk extraction](imgs/binwalk3_extraction.png)

 You can also use the `firmware-mod-kit` (FMK) suite, which includes `binwalk` and provides utilities to rebuild firmware after modifications.
-Firmware can be emulated with `qemu`, but qemu-based emulation often requires workarounds and may not fully emulate shared memory, so results can be incomplete.
-When the physical device is available we prefer to test directly on hardware.
+Firmware can be emulated with `qemu`, but qemu-based emulation often requires workarounds and may have issues emulating shared memory and will not emulate proprietary hardware interfaces, so results can be incomplete.
+Thus, we chose to test on the physical device.

 We explored two flashing methods:
 - Using the router's default web interface